REI-Network/rei/packages/api/README.md

 The API provides the implementation of the controllers to the outside

-- `admin`: Admin api to manage node
+- `admin`: Admin api for managing node
 - `debug`: Debug api for tracing blocks and transactions, includes: `debug_traceBlock`, `debug_traceTransaction` ...etc
 - `eth` ETH api for getting information from blockchain, includes: `eth_coinbase`, `eth_gasPrice` ...etc
 - `net` ETH api for getting network state